 Nails: Both fingernails and toenails thicken and grow at a more than doubled rate.
 To prevent tension on their nail beds, vampires will generally keep their nails within a centimeter in length, and also quite jagged or pointed to help them grab victims and injure opponents.

 Hair: Hair growth slows down substantially in order to feed the accelerated nails.
 Not only that, once a follicle reaches its terminal length and falls out, each regrowth will become smaller and lighter until it's gone for good.
 Within ten years of transformation, a vampire's entire epidermis will be completely bald, with not even a hint of peach fuzz.

-Muscles/Connective Tissue: About 90% of vampiric muscles are of the fast-twitch variety (compared to 50% for the average human).
+About 90 percent of vampiric muscles are of the fast-twitch variety (compared to 50 percent for the average human).
 This brand of musculature enables short bursts of maximal force, ideal when hunting prey.
 However, unlike typical fast-twitch muscles, vampiric muscles are highly resistant to fatigue, thanks to a drastic increase in myoglobin and mitochondria.
 Ligaments and tendons thicken in response to the workload imposed upon them by the muscles.

-Skeletal System: Osteoblast production causes a vampire's entire skeleton to harden and thicken, both during the coma and after each feeding.
-As a vampire loses its fat and water stores, its spine will curve into a hunchback, a condition known as kyphosis.
+Osteoblast production causes a vampire's entire skeleton to harden and thicken, both during the coma and after each feeding.
+As a vampire loses its fat and water stores, its spine will curve into a hunchback—a condition known as kyphosis.

 with that of a vampire